-Congratulations, you've decided to buy a drum.
-Double congratulations, you've found this page.
-You'll find loads of product reviews and vital information - a crash course on finding the best djembe.
+Congrats, you've decided to buy a drum.
+Double congrats, you've found a crash course on how to buy the best djembe.

 The most popular djembe sizes are from 10" - 14"